|

 what.

-This May 15, 2011 marks twenty-eight years since I set out on that
+It has now been over thirty years since I set out on that second

 I have daily updates following my progress taken from my

-trail journal from 1983.
-Stories of the fun and danger that thru-hikers
+trail journal written in 1983.
+Stories of the fun and danger that

-face while slipping and sliding down an eroded footpath with up
+thru-hikers face while slipping and sliding down an eroded footpath

-to fifty pounds on your back just waiting to come down on top of
+with up to fifty pounds on your back just waiting to come down on

-your head describe what life is like on the Appalachian Trail.
-Imagine
+top of your head describe what life is like on the Appalachian Trail.

-spending the night with the wild residents of a trail shelter who
+Imagine spending the night with the wild residents of a trail shelter

-are just looking for the necessities of life as we all are.
-Of course
+who are just looking for the necessities of life as we all are.

-there is also the daily grind of churning out the miles.
-These are
+Of course there is also the daily grind of churning out the miles.

-just some of the hardships and joy experienced during my trek over
+These are just some of the hardships and joy experienced during

-the 2138 miles of knee pounding trail beginning in Georgia and ending
+my trek over the 2138 miles of knee pounding trail beginning in

 Reviews: